Kiato railway station: Services

 Pending the electrification of the Kiato–Aigio section, passengers must change between electric and diesel trains at Kiato.
 Those travelling to and from the airport may also take lines 1 and 2, changing trains at Kato Acharnai.
-Pending the completion of the Athens Airport–Patras railway, passengers travelling to and from Patras may use the TrainOSE bus lines which connect the city with Kiato, Diakopto and Aigio stations.
+Pending the completion of the Athens Airport–Patras railway, passengers travelling to and from Patras may use Hellenic Train's rail replacement bus services (ten per-day, as of 2025), which connect the city with Kiato, Diakopto and Aigio stations.
 Diakopto is also the terminus of the unique rack railway to Kalavryta.